-- Electronic photos should be .jpg format, 300 dpi, with only a single photo per email, and the photo should not exceed 5 MB and be attached and not embedded in the email, and sent to Kim@BeeCulture.com.
+- Electronic photos should be .jpg, .png or .tif format, 300 dpi, with only a single photo per email attached and not embedded in the email, and sent to Jerry@BeeCulture.com.
 Number each email with Photo 1 of _, Photo 2 of _, etc. (ex.
 Photo 1 of 4, Photo 2 of 4, etc.)

 Content: The best article is one that shows a keen awareness and knowledge of the subject material.
 Accuracy is important.
 Our readers have a strong bond with the magazine and place their trust in the information we present.
 We are always interested in new and different topics as well as new takes on previous topics.
 If you are unsure whether your topic would be an ideal fit for Bee Culture, please email a short proposal for consideration.
 Profiles of individuals or groups important to the industry or allies are welcome, especially if they endorse or support a cause or ideal other than the norm.
 Articles dealing with marketing honey or other hive products, or even how-to-sell skills, are excellent, especially if they are supported by successful personal experiences or interviews of those that are.
 If you are interested in marketing a single product, please reach out to Advertising: https://www.beeculture.com/advertise/.

-Ideally, your article should be accompanied by detailed photos or drawings to illustrate the work.
-Digital graphics are best, but prints and color transparencies that reproduce well are certainly accepted.
+Your article should be accompanied by detailed photos and/or drawings to illustrate the work.
+Digital graphics are best, but prints that reproduce well are certainly accepted.
 Each photo must be labeled with 1) name and address of submitter, 2) name of person to credit photo (if different), 3) title of accompanying article, and 4) detailed caption.
-Again, if not properly labeled, they will be returned.
-We don’t like misplacing your photos or stories.

-Cover photos are always welcome and many come from photographers other than our staff or from published stories in a particular issue.
+Cover photos are always welcome and many come from photographers other than our staff.
 Cover photo submissions must be of exceptional quality.
 Look at a cover and note vertical layout and title and accompanying position.
-Color transparencies (slides or photographs) and electronic photos (in the 300 dpi, 9 x 12 resolution and size) work well.
+Print photographs and electronic photos (in the 300 dpi, 9 x 12 resolution and size) work well.
 Note too that the top third, or the left third of the photo will be displayed on the newsstand.